-It is the philosophy of the Offshore Maritime Training Centre to present courses which are relevant and interesting to all sailors, whether they go offshore in powerboats or yachts.
+It is the philosophy of the Offshore Maritime Training Australia to present courses which are relevant and interesting to all sailors, whether they go offshore in powerboats or yachts.
 Whether your interest is purely recreational, or necessary for your employment, you will find that you will earn a relevant and useful qualification.
 You will learn a great deal to assist in your seagoing life from our experienced team of mature instructors.

 We combine classroom theory with “hands on” practical experience to reduce the uncertainty which so often confronts all mariners, particularly in marine emergencies.

 Our equipment, with which you will train, is modern and well maintained.
 You can compare and test different brands of gear before you buy to assist in making the right choice for your needs.
 We are not equipment retailers, just dedicated maritime trainers.

 MATURE EXPERIENCED INSTRUCTORS

 Our instructional techniques have been developed from hard experience gained over many years at sea, in square rigged ships, multihull yachts, commercial ships, military and police vessels, racing yachts as well as Antarctic expedition vessels.
 We are still going out there and doing it!

 Each instructor sails offshore for at least 100 days every year, from the equator to Cape Horn and beyond.

 Instructors hold STCW95 commercial maritime qualifications and the principal is endorsed to command power driven ships to 80 metres as well as being endorsed to skipper “fore and aft sail” and “square rigged” ships

 Instructors hold Australian National Training Authority (ANTA) workplace trainer and assessor certificates.

 They are current Royal Yachting Association (RYA) Yachtmaster Offshore Instructors and Yachting Australia Sea Survival Examiners and Offshore Yachtmaster Instructors.